Dozens Of People On ATVs Race Through Stockton Streets

 It’s illegal to drive a quad or an ATV on city streets.
 And police said this group went way beyond that.

 “There were a few riding with no helmets.
 They were riding in a pack of about 50.
-They’re not really obeying the traffic laws — they’re running through red lights, running through stop signs,” said CHP Officer Ruben Jones.READ MORE: California Sen. Alex Padilla Seeks Expansion Of Land, Water Protection
+They’re not really obeying the traffic laws — they’re running through red lights, running through stop signs,” said CHP Officer Ruben Jones.READ MORE: 2021 California State Fair Postponed, But Organizers Hope For ‘Slimmed-Down’ Version Later In The Year

 Officer Jones said Cinco Day Mayo is the unofficial kick-off for summer street racing season, so police were geared up and ready.